yyh1102/yyh1102/README.md

 #### 2017

-- Learned blockchain technology and make it my major work.
+- Choose blockchain technology as my major work.
 - Joined in [Hyperchain](https://hyperchain.cn) (has 30+ people at that time).

 #### 2018